vanegmondgroep/server/README.md

 ## Known issues

 * Sometimes Git applications like GitHub Desktop and GitKraken can't do their work from a (samba) network drive due file permission issues.
-Run `chmod -R 777 /srv` from within the Vagrant box to reset file permissions.
+Run `sudo chmod -R 777 /srv` from within the Vagrant box to reset file permissions.